 - Clean the tile: Fill a bucket halfway with water.
 Wet a sponge and ring it out.
 Gently rub the repair area with the sponge, using circular motions to feather the wet grout onto the tile's surface.
 Clean the sponge.
 Wipe the sponge across the tile's surface, using a 45-degree angle to the grout joint swipe.
 Clean the sponge after each pass.
 Remove all grout residue with the sponge.

 Clean Finished Floor

 Grout haze forms when evaporating water deposits small particles of grout on the tile's surface.
 This common problem gives the tile a rough feel and a dull look.

 - Remove the haze: Scrub the floor with a stiff-bristle brush.
-At first the grout haze creates a noticeable friction.
+At first, the grout haze creates noticeable friction.
 Each brush stroke becomes easier as the brush removes the haze.
 Add more cleaning solution, as needed.

 - Polish the floor: Clean up the dirty cleaning solution and dry the floor.
 Polish the tile's surface with a dry rag.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.